CodeKing95/CodeKing95/README.md

  👋 Hi there!
-And a warm welcome to my GitHub profile.
+Welcome to my GitHub profile.

-  • I am Nadir Ahmed, born and raised in Germany.
-I currently reside in London, UK.
+  • I am Nadir Ahmed,

+  • I was born and raised in Germany.
+Now I reside in London, UK.

  💻 Software Developer

 • When I wrote my first line of code in a web development class, I knew that this was what I wanted to pursue as a career.